LWSSIM/AirBnB_clone/README.md

 print(loaded_data)
 ```

-Ensure that the data being written to JSON is serializable, and handle exceptions when loading JSON from external sources.
+Ensure that the data being written to JSON is serializable, and handle exceptions.

 ---